1.4.27 Harmful Sexual Behaviour

 8. Outcomes of Section 47 Enquiries

-If the information gathered in the course of the Section 47 Enquiry suggests that the child / young person who is suspected or alleged to have harmed sexually is also a victim, or potential victim, of abuse including neglect, a Child Protection Conference must be convened.
-A representative from the YOT team (if the child is over 10 years) and a representative from any specialist HSB services (if available) should be invited to the Initial Child Protection Conference.
+If the information gathered in the course of the Section 47 Enquiry suggests that the child who is suspected or alleged to have harmed sexually is also a victim, or potential victim, of abuse including neglect, a Child Protection Conference must be convened.
+A representative from the YJS team (if the child is over 10 years) and a representative from any specialist HSB services (if available) and/or the lead worker for HSB (if available) should be invited to the Initial Child Protection Conference.

-If the child becomes the subject of a Child Protection Plan, the coordination of services will continue through the Core Group, which should address the child / young person's problematic or harmful sexual behaviour, the potential risks the child / young person poses to others as well as the concerns which resulted in the need for a Child Protection Plan.
+If the child becomes the subject of a Child Protection Plan, the coordination of services will continue through the Core Group, which should address the child's problematic or harmful sexual behaviour, the potential risks the child / young person poses to others as well as the concerns which resulted in the need for a Child Protection Plan.

 A planning meeting should be held as early as possible after the Conference and should involve the Children's Social Care Services Team Manager as chair, the social worker, the referring agency, the school, health agencies as appropriate, a representative from any specialist HSB services in the area, the social worker co-ordinating work with the victim, the parent/carers and the child (subject to age and level of understanding).